 Family and friends can make a real difference to the health and wellbeing of new parents who may be under increased pressure due to the ongoing social and economic impacts of the COVID-19 pandemic.

 Becoming a parent is an exciting time, but it comes with plenty of challenges.
 For some people, new parenthood may increase their risk of experiencing postnatal anxiety and/or depression.

-Some parents may, understandably, feel concerned about their baby’s health and wellbeing due to COVID-19, despite the pandemic being largely under control in Australia.
-They might also be feeling a lingering sense of grief and loss as a result of not having been able to share their baby with loved ones during lockdown.
+Some parents may, understandably, feel concerned about their baby’s health and wellbeing due to COVID-19.
+They might also be feeling a lingering sense of grief and loss as a result of not having been able to share their baby with loved ones during lockdown periods.
 Some new parents may also be facing job insecurity, financial stress and increased pressure on family relationships as a result of the pandemic’s long-lasting impact on Australia’s economy and job market.

 If you’re a friend or relative of a new parent struggling to cope, there are many things you can do to support them.

 - Stay in touch.
 Keeping in touch with new parents is key.
 If you can’t physically see a friend who has a new baby, give them a call or catch up via video.
 Consider messaging them beforehand to find out the best time for them.

 - Offer emotional support.
 Listen without trying to make suggestions or offer advice.
 When your loved one expresses any difficult feelings or thoughts, resist the urge to try and fix things.
 Instead, offer words of encouragement to help build their confidence.

 - Provide practical help.
 Offer to take on things like cooking, housework or looking after the new baby (or other children).
 Some new parents find it hard to accept support, so if they turn you down initially, don’t be put off from offering again.
 Try asking what type of help they’d find useful.
 Offering practical help can provide a new parent some much-needed time to look after themselves.
 Encourage them to exercise, eat well and to sleep when they can.